SU_P_09

 [i] Do you think there is a difference in treatment between refugee students and French students for admission to a thesis?

-[r] We didn’t have the same speciality, she was a scholarship holder at the Ministry of Higher Education in Syria, she received 1500 € per month, so the fact that she was a scholarship holder reassured the professor.
-He thought, this girl is going to work seriously, she’s not going to go away to do another job, or work in the evening and come tired in the morning.
+[r] We didn’t have the same specialisation.
+She had a scholarship from the Ministry of Higher Education in Syria and received €1500 a month, so the fact that she had a scholarship reassured the teacher.
+He thought to himself, this girl is going to work seriously, she’s not going to take time off to do other work, or work in the evening and come to class tired in the morning.

 [i] What were your dreams?